 2016 CLIMATE SURVEY

-University Representative Ronald Thisted, Vice Provost for Academic Affairs, and a steering committee chaired by Cathy Cohen, David and Mary Winton Green Professor in the Department of Political Science and the College, along with faculty, students, and staff are guiding the development and implementation of the 2016 Climate Survey with the help of information gathered through campus feedback and public forums.
-The current status of the survey which has emphasis on diversity and inclusion and the climate for underrepresented groups, includes attention to issues of race and ethnicity, is set to be administered in the spring.
+University Representative Ronald Thisted, Vice Provost for Academic Affairs, and a steering committee chaired by Cathy Cohen, David and Mary Winton Green Professor in the Department of Political Science and the College, along with faculty, students, and staff have guided the development and implementation of the 2016 Climate Survey with the help of information gathered through campus feedback and public forums.
+The current status of the survey which has emphasis on diversity and inclusion and the climate for underrepresented groups, includes attention to issues of race and ethnicity, was administered in the spring.
 This survey will help to identify factors that attract staff to the University and contribute to their retention, in an effort to develop the most effective policies and programs.
-Please visit the climate survey website at http://csl.uchicago.edu/get-involved/climate-survey-project or provide feedback at firstname.lastname@example.org .
+Please visit the climate survey website at http://csl.uchicago.edu/get-involved/climate-survey-project or provide feedback at email@example.com to include your comments in the Diversity and Inclusion Action Plan.